Rusty Angelfish

 Fish Keeping Difficulty

-• Aquarist Experience Level: Intermediate - They are a moderately hardy fish, but the water quality needs to be higher than most saltwater fish.
+• Aquarist Experience Level: Intermediate – They are a moderately hardy, but a better water quality needs to be maintained than for most saltwater fish.

 Foods and Feeding